HinaChoudhry/catcafe/TESTING.md

 ### Tablet view

 The navbar and logo are still at the top of the page in a fixed position, with all the links being visible in a row.
+The heading is still visible on the tablet view, but slightly smaller.
 Above the pictures of the cats, there is now a paragraph to hint that the photos have to be clicked for the descriptions to show up on the image.
 This was added for tablet and mobile viewports as the user is unable to hover as they would on a desktop with a cursor.
 The likeliness of a user hovering over an image with a cursor on desktop is high and so the descriptions would show.
 After testing by users on tablet and mobile, feedback was that a hint is needed to click the photos on tablet and mobile viewports due to the unlikeliness of a user clicking a picture 'by accident'.
 The images in the tablet viewport now appear in columns of 2 photos per row, instead of 3 per row.
 This is to allow the size of the images and descriptions to remain relatively large in order to draw the user's interest in.
 Initially, 9 photos of cats were used in total.
 This was changed to 12 because with 9 photos, in the tablet viewport, it left one image in its own row at the end of the page and so was unequal to all the other rows with two photos per row.
 By adding three more photos, this equalled out the rows and looks aesthetically more pleasing.
 The footer is beneath the cat images, still in one row with three columns but with less but enough spacing between each secction of information.

 ### Mobile view

 The navbar and logo are scaled down as per the index.html, with the navbar links again being collapsable and expandable via a hamburger menu dropdown.
+The heading is again visible but has scaled down to the mobile viewport.
 The paragraph to hint to click the image for a description is again visible just above the first image as explained above.
 The images are now displayed one per row and column so they are stacked on top of one another.
 Descriptions are still available to view on clicking on an image.
 As there are 12 images to scroll through, the navbar fixed position allows a user to quickly navigate back to the links or desired page with ease.
 The footer information as per the index.html is stacked on top of one another, in the mobile view.